crossplane/crossplane/design/design-doc-smaller-providers.md

 * What happens when you update the filter?
 * What happens when you don't specify a filter?
-* What happens when you update to a provider that supports filtering?
+* What happens when you update from a version of a provider that does not support filtering to one that does?
-* What happens when you depend on a provider that supports filtering?
+* What happens when your configuration depends on a provider that supports filtering?
 * What happens when you specify a filter but the provider does not support it?

 This is a lot for Crossplane users to reason about, and in most cases the answer